-Postdoctoral researcher positions (NIH funded) are available in the laboratory of Dr. Daifeng Wang (https://daifengwanglab.org/ ) in Waisman Center and Department of Biostatistics and Medical Informatics at the University of Wisconsin-Madison.
-Our research develops interpretable machine learning approaches for understanding functional genomics and improving phenotype prediction in the human brain and brain diseases.
+Postdoctoral researcher opportunities (funded by NIH) are now available in the laboratory of Dr. Daifeng Wang located at the Waisman Center and the Department of Biostatistics and Medical Informatics at the University of Wisconsin-Madison.
+Our lab’s research focuses on using machine learning approaches and bioinformatics tools to understand functional genomics and predict phenotypes in the human brain and brain diseases.

 The ideal candidate should hold a Ph.D. or equivalent degree in a field related to bioinformatics, computer science, data science, biology, engineering, physics, or a related area and possess proficiency in coding and programming languages such as R, Python, or Matlab.
 Previous experience with next-generation sequencing data, bioinformatics software development, and machine learning would be an advantage but not mandatory.

 Join us in an interdisciplinary research environment and collaborate with leading researchers from the Waisman Center, UW-Madison, and other top institutes.
 If you’re interested in this exciting opportunity, please send your CV and a list of three references to email@example.com and firstname.lastname@example.org.